ANSANJAY/StackMemoryManagement/7_Procedure Call Algorithm.md

 4. **Push and Pop Operations**:
    - Push operation: Adds data to the stack (decrementing the stack pointer).
    - Pop operation: Removes data from the stack (incrementing the stack pointer).

-5. **Assembly Code in Procedure Calls**:
-   - The provided transcript discusses assembly code, often used to illustrate lower-level operations during function calls and stack frame setup.

 ### 🤔 Curiosity